An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Caci International Inc -Cl A. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CACI stock compares to 2,000+ US-based stocks, and to peers in the Technology Services sector and Information Technology Services industry.
+We show how CACI stock compares to 2,000+ US-based stocks, and to peers in the Professional, Scientific, and Technical Services sector and Computer Systems Design Services industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.